Rowan and the Keeper of the Crystal: Plot summary

 The Crystal dims.
 The Chooser is summoned...

 Rowan of Rin learns that his mother, Jiller, is to choose the new leader from one of the three warring Maris clans.
 Doss of Pandellis, Asha of Umbray and Seaborn of Fisk are their names.
 When she falls victim to a strong poison, however, Rowan finds himself in the Chooser's position as well as trying to create the antidote to wake his mother from Death Sleep.
 Rowan then receives a riddle of how to make an antidote by bonding with the crystal and finding the recipe against the Keeper's will.

 They then exit the cavern of the keeper to go to the island where Orin the first keeper went to make the antidote.
 They think that the water will be the answer to the second line, however Doss says that it is too obvious and that it would not be the sea water.
 Rowan then sights a slight glint in the trees and runs toward it.
 They discover that it is a pool of clear water.
 Seaborn is then asked to retrieve the water but once his hand touches the water, clear tubular leeches then get attached to his hand.
 He screams in pain and gives Rowan the water.
 Then a bird swoops down towards them, but is actually diving toward to the pool to grab some leeches.
 The pool then turns silver as the leeches bury themselves under the silver sand.
 In the centre of the pool is a moon flower and they decide that they will have to grab the flower with their hands since the "tears" that they need is the sap.
 Rowan then remembers that in Rin they use scarecrows to scare away crows and they construct a bird like kite using Seaborn's cape and sticks.
-They fly the kite near the pool and Rowan puts his and in the pool and grabs for the moonflower because all the other refuse to do it.
+They fly the kite near the pool and Rowan puts his hand in the pool and grabs for the moonflower because all the other refuse to do it.

 The 5th line means a quill from the bird that has not been plucked and exposed to air for a long time.
 They use Asha's cape which is silver as a mirror to attract the bird.

 The venom of your greatest fear is the venom from the Great Serpent.
 They got the venom from the serpent while it was laying its eggs into the pool where Rowan got the moonflower from.

 Links to Deltora Quest: Maris is the name given by the people of Deltora to an island that lies in the Silver Sea.
 The island lies to the west of Deltora, and is home to the village of Rin.
 To the east of Maris lies the dangerous Land of the Zebak.
 Deltorans call the island "Maris" because for centuries they have traded with the fish-like Maris people who live on the island's east coast in the village of Maris.